Developer Guide

 SunRez automatically saves command history after each command execution, and loads command history (if any) upon app

-currently uses an implementation of this interface called PlainTextCommandHistoryStorage
+currently uses an implementation of this interface called PlainTextCommandHistoryStorage, which serializes each

 command history entry as a single line of plain text in the command history file.
 The class structure is shown